Iskak83/ColourFinder/README.md

-# Stackathon
+# Stackathon project at Fullstack Academy
 `git clone`
 `npm install`
 `npm start` <br />
-Click the run in website option to see the website view <br />
-Take a picture of the QR code with the expo to see the mobile view
+It is an app to find the name and hex code of color from the picture that was selected from device's local storage or taking a picture using device's camera.